About This Course

 Additional Requirements (All Applicants)

-- Please note that you will be asked to fill in the following supplementary questions on PAC as part of the application process for this programme: CKW04 Emergency Nursing Supplementary Questions
+- Please note that you will be asked to fill in the following supplementary questions on PAC as part of the application process for this programme: CKW04 Trauma and Emergency Nursing Supplementary Questions

 - All applicants must also submit a signed Declaration Form, to be completed by the Director of Nursing/Midwifery/Equivalent Authorised Manager.
 This form is downloadable here: Declaration Form Nursing Pathways.